-Tai Chi shown to improve COPD exercise capacityAugust 8th, 2012 in Diseases, Conditions, Syndromes /
+Tai Chi shown to improve COPD exercise capacityAugust 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Tai Chi can be used as an effective form of exercise therapy for people with chronic obstructive pulmonary disease (COPD), according to new findings.